theory/justatheory/content/post/past/meta/blog-restored/index.md

 type: post
 image:
   src: server-room.jpg
-  alt: My “Server Room”
+  alt: My "Server Room"
-  caption: My “Server Room”
+  caption: My "Server Room"
 ---

 Some of you no doubt noticed that this site was down for several days, starting